j-freddy/j-freddy/README.md

 privacy.

-I like to philosophise about the future of human-robot interaction and the extent to which foundational physical tasks can be automated, such as building houses and fixing roads.
+I like to philosophise about the future of human-robot interaction and the extent to which foundational physical tasks, such as building houses and fixing roads, can be automated by multi-agent systems equipped with edge AI.
 To that end, I believe AGI is a good thing for humanity.

 ## 📚 &nbsp; About me